 One of the duties of a slave was washing feet.
 The roads were dirt, and people wore sandals, so it was customary to have your feet washed when you entered a house.
 But apparently, there were no servants in the upper room where they ate, and none of the disciples wanted to accept the lowest place.
 When you washed someone's feet, you were saying that you had less status than the person you did it for.

 So as they reclined around the table, Jesus got up, wrapped a towel around his waist, and began washing his disciples' feet.
 He was their Lord and Master, performing the duty of a slave.
 He showed them what real love is.

 But then, he dropped a bombshell.
 One of them was going to betray him.
 Not only that, but before the night was over, they would all desert him, and Peter would deny him three times.
 Talk about a buzzkill!

 Out of his inner circle, Jesus ultimately only lost one, Judas.
 All the rest, including Peter, were reunited with Jesus after his resurrection.
 I too have lost a friend or two who basically ran off when my world changed.
 But I've gained many more.
-And the close friendships I already had are stronger and more vibrant than they've ever been before.
+And many close friendships I already had are stronger and more vibrant than they've ever been before.
 Of all the emotions that have swirled inside me since this started, the most predominant emotion has been gratitude.
 I'm grateful to God for waking me up, and I'm grateful to you for being there for us.
 None of you care about your status.
 All you want to do is love us and help us.
 And you wonder why I think I'm so blessed?